 Traditional Medicines and OTC Products

 The ins and outs of traditional medicines and OTC products in Czech Republic.
-Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for USD 99.
+Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for GBP 99.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?